 The pelvic region of the trunk is the lower part of the trunk, between the abdomen and the thighs.
-It includes following structures.
-Bony pelvis or pelvic skeleton is formed by hip bones, sacrum and coccyx.
+It includes the following structures.
+Bony pelvis or pelvic skeleton is formed by hip bones, sacrum, and coccyx.

 Anatomy of Bony Pelvis

 The pelvis is a ring structure made up of three bones: the sacrum and two innominate bones.
 The three bones and three joints composing the pelvic ring have no inherent stability without vital ligamentous structures.

 The bony pelvis is formed posteriorly by the sacrum and the coccyx and laterally and anteriorly by a pair of hip bones.

 This joint is between the sacrum and the last lumbar vertebra [L5].
 It allows flexion and extension and a small amount of lateral flexion.
 It includes an intervertebral disc and joints between the articular processes.

 In children, this joint contributes as much as 75% of flexion and extension in the lumbar spine but decreases considerably after that.